 LEFT: L 2.8", W 1.93 oz.
 Bronzetone.
 Right: L 2.6", W 1.15 oz.
 Goldtone.
 These are both pins, but also have large hidden bales.
 They are both well made.
 In style these are more like pins, and may be more often listed in that category.
 Because of jostling and impacts with the chain, pendants seem more likely to lose stones than pins.

 (2013): Since posting these a few years ago I have come to realize that they may well be recent Asian imports.
 One can no longer assume that such rhinestone pieces are vintage.
 As of 10-2013 this photo has been viewed 507 times according to a Picassa count - more than any other in the collection.

 Plastic on silvertone.
 L 2.3“, W 0.59 oz.
 I have only had this pendant since 2005, but I think I would know if I had ever seen it before.
 The head is a textured “Brainy” type.
 The wire wings secure the belly cab.

 L 2.0“, W 0.77 oz.
 Enamel on goldtone.
 I do not recall seeing another one of these, but I could be wrong.

 L 2.5“, W 1.19 oz.
 Plastic & goldtone.
-Since taking this photograph I have purchased another one of these in another color.
-Vintage, but probably from later in the fad for owl pendants that started around 1970.
+Since taking this photograph I have purchased another one of these in green plastic.
+I think they are vintage, but probably from later in the fad for owl pendants that started around 1970.
 In any case, they are hard to find.

 L 3.0", w 1.78 oz.
 Enamel on Goldtone.
 I bought this beautiful pendant from a dealer in France.
 But I have seen one other of this mold in plain goldtone from the US.
 Both seem very rare and very likely vintage.